nhcooper123/macro-group-info/README.md

 # NHM Macroevolution and macroecology group info

+## JOB!!!
+DEADLINE 13th JULY 2020.

+We are advertising a postdoc job!
+More details available [here](https://github.com/nhcooper123/macro-group-info/blob/master/PDRAjobad.md).

+## What's in this repo?

 I realised that a lot of my time as a supervisor is spent remembering stuff I've forgotten to tell my students!
 To stop this from happening, I decided I'd make some notes and leave them here.